As an Amazon Associate I earn from qualifying purchases.

-Why?
-I generally don’t buy meat anymore.
+That isn’t often.
+I don’t buy meat anymore.
 And while I am not morally opposed to it, why buy when you have a freezer full of game and fish?
-So for years I ordered it at restaurants and left it at that.
+So the only time I get my hands on caul fat is when I put a big game animal on the ground.

-Then, a couple months, ago, I shot Matilda the Wild Pig.
-I decided to gut Matilda myself, even though I was with RJ of Northwind Outfitters; he’d normally do that, but I wanted to get as much as I could from the innards.
-I am excruciatingly slow compared to an experienced guide, but as I got the guts out of the pig, I noticed a white floppy thing come out and land on the grass.
+A few years ago was when I got my first chance to collect caul fat from a wild animal.
+I’d shot Matilda the Wild Pig and decided to gut Matilda myself.
+As I got the guts out of the pig, I noticed a white floppy thing come out and land on the grass.
 I picked it up.
 “Caul fat!”
 I shouted.
-RJ must have thought I was insane, because I was hooting like I’d won the lottery.
+My friend RJ must have thought I was insane, because I was hooting like I’d won the lottery.

 It was in perfect shape.
-Caul fat, if you’ve never seen it, looks like a fat doily.
+Caul fat, if you’ve never seen it, looks like a doily made of fat

 Ooooh… pretty.
 In between the strands of fat is a very thin membrane.
 You cannot see it in the picture, but it will encase whatever you wrap it in and protect it while it cooks.
 As an added bonus, most of the fat from the caul renders in the cooking, further moistening whatever’s been wrapped.
 It is a miraculous part of the animal.